Western Water Catchment

 The Western Water Catchment is a planning area located in the West Region of Singapore.
 The planning area borders Tuas and Pioneer to its south, Sungei Kadut, Choa Chu Kang and Tengah to its east, Jurong West to its southeast, Lim Chu Kang to its north and the Straits of Johor to its west.
-It is the largest planning area by land area, covering nearly a tenth of Singapore Island.
-It is also one of the two main water catchments in Singapore, the other being Central Water Catchment.

-The area currently houses four reservoirs, Tengeh Reservoir, Poyan Reservoir, Murai Reservoir and Sarimbun Reservoir.
-Part of the Western Water Catchment is also a live-firing area in which it is used by the Singapore Armed Forces for training purposes.
+It is the largest planning area by land area at 69.46 km2, which is slightly larger than San Marino and covers nearly an eleventh of Singapore Island.
+As one of the two main water catchments in the country alongside the Central Water Catchment, the area currently houses four reservoirs: Tengeh Reservoir, Poyan Reservoir, Murai Reservoir and Sarimbun Reservoir.
+Despite its large land size in a local context, it remains sparsely populated and has one of the lowest population densities in Singapore.
+This is because the planning area is mostly rural, being heavily utilised for military purposes.

-The SAFTI Live Firing Area commenced operations in 1968 and was revamped in 2008, the eastern part began operations in 2002 and has been extended to Lim Chu Kang Tracks 11 and 13.
+A significant portion of the Western Water Catchment serves as a live firing area used by the Singapore Armed Forces (SAF) for training purposes.
+The SAFTI Live Firing Area originally commenced operations in 1968 and underwent a comprehensive revamp in 2008.
+Meanwhile, the eastern sector began operations in 2002 and has since been extended to encompass Lim Chu Kang Tracks 11 and 13.